pyrmont/testament/api.md

 The `assert-expr` macro provides a mechanism for creating a generic assertion.

-An optional `note` can be included that will be used in any failure report to identify the assertion.
+An optional `note` can be included that will be used in any failure result to identify the assertion.
 If no `note` is provided, the form of `expr` is used.

-[2]: src/testament.janet#L190
+[2]: src/testament.janet#L249

 ## testament/assert-thrown